hgeg/torrentor/README.md

 1. Description
 --------------

-Torrentor.v2 is the lightweight, easily installed, and optimized version of classic torrentor.
-It has a minimal and brand new interface.
+Torrentor.v2 is the lightweight, easy to install, and optimized version of classic torrentor, featuring brand new minimalistic interface.
 This version's focus is handling media files.
 It is designed to play movies and tv shows downloaded via torrent.

 2. Installation
 ---------------